MissVeronica/um-white-listing-email-domains/README.md

-# um white listing email domains
+# UM White Listing Email Domains
 Extension to Ultimate Member for white listing email domains.

 This plugin extension will block other e-mail addresses from being able to sign up or sign in to your site.